Temporary Work Visa

 Santa Ana Temporary Work Visa Lawyers

-Helping Businesses & Individuals Obtain Employment Visas
+Guiding U.S. Businesses and Helping Individuals Obtain Employment Visas

 A non-immigrant visa allows a person to enter the U.S. temporarily for a specific purpose, e.g., attend business meetings, make and direct an investment, attend school, etc. If you are not a lawful resident of the U.S. but would like to work legally in the U.S., you will need a non-immigrant work visa.